thingless/fab-wireguard/README.md

 ```

-Second, run `wg_register_host` job on all new or changed hosts.
+Second, run `wg_register` job on all new or changed hosts.
 This job assigns IPs & edits hosts.yaml, so no parallel!
 Arguments:
 ```
 network='net0'
 hostname=None    # None -> use the host's configured hostname